catalyst-cloud/catalystcloud-docs/source/first-instance.rst

  | tenant_id      | <TENANT_ID>                          |
  +----------------+--------------------------------------+

-Now lets set our nameservers and create a subnet of the network we have just
+Now lets set our `DNS Name Servers`_ and create a subnet of the network we have just created:
-created:

 .. code-block:: bash